 Why?
 Because brands that mass-market run the risk of increased competition and over-exposure.
-But mostly because consumers today want to be treated as unique individuals, with highly personalized products, content, and messages.
+But, in fact, it's primarily because consumers today want to be treated as unique individuals, with highly personalised products, content, and messages.

-And that’s where the next in our list comes in.
+And that’s where the next on our list comes in.
 Differentiated market targeting.

 2. Differentiated Marketing